 We carry out research on local housing issues to develop an evidence base, which helps inform our decisions.

 This process included compiling questionnaire responses from landlords and tenants in the private rented sector - where ASTs are most common - and drafting this report on the findings.
-This research will help to inform the development of the Borough's Homelessness Strategy and homelessness prevention services.
+This research will help to inform the development of our Homelessness Strategy and homelessness prevention services.

 This evidence base reviews the need for extra care housing for older people in Richmond upon Thames.
 The report reviews research on extra care, includes analysis of both national and local data sets (such as demographics, local care needs and likely housing equity) and best practice guidelines.